 Va.
-General Assembly wrestles with race, ideology after Republican is rejected from Black caucus
+General Assembly wrestles with race, ideology after Republican is rejected from Black Caucus

 On Friday, he pointed out, Democrats stood and applauded when a GOP delegate made a Black History Month speech lauding Kay Coles James, a Black Republican who has served in several high-ranking government posts in Virginia — including as Gov. Glenn Youngkin’s designee for Secretary of the Commonwealth.

 “Standing ovation on both sides,” Bagby said.
 James is “the model individual for both sides of the aisle to look at.
-Somebody that can disagree on... some of the major issues, but still the content of her character cannot be challenged...
+Somebody that can disagree on ... some of the major issues, but still the content of her character cannot be challenged. ...
 If Kay Coles James was a member, she would be in that caucus yesterday.”

 Bagby said he offered to work with Cordoza to smooth out some relationships and get him a second vote.
 But he said he was discouraged Wednesday to get a call from Fox News asking for comment — which he said suggested that Cordoza was using the issue for political purposes.